pwujczyk/ProductivityTools.BackupBitlockerKeys/README.md

 ![BackupBitlockerKeys](Images/Backup-BitlockerKeysOneDrive.png)

-It can be installed using powershell using commant
+It can be installed using PowerShell using the command

 ```Powershell
 Install-Module Backup-BitlockerKeys